-This procedure encourages you to report issues of fraud, corruption or unethical behavior to your manager, however, should you wish to raise your concern anonymously, such anonymity will be respected.
+This procedure encourages you to report issues of fraud, corruption or unethical behaviour to your manager, however, should you wish to raise your concern anonymously, such anonymity will be respected.

-If you have an issue to report, please raise the issue with your Manager or Head of Department unless he/she is the subject of your complaint.
+- If you have an issue to report, please raise the issue with your Manager or Head of Department unless he/she is the subject of your complaint.
 If this is the case, proceed to one level higher to the person to whom the Manager/Head of Department reports.
 Provide as much information about the concern you wish to raise, providing names, dates and places, where possible, should be set out and the reason why you are particularly concerned about the issue you wish to report.
-Should the complaint be found by the manager to be substantiated, he/she will decide on whether the matter should be referred to a higher authority, investigated internally or referred to the appropriate external body for investigation.

-Should employees wish to report allegations of fraud and corruption anonymously, they can contact any member of management, the Municipal Manager, the Chairperson of the Performance and Audit Committee, Mayor and/or the Internal Auditor on 022 913 6000.
+Should the complaint be found by the manager to be substantiated, he/she will decide on whether the matter should be referred to a higher authority, investigated internally or referred to the appropriate external body for investigation. - Alternatively, you may contact the Municipality.
+You remain anonymous when making such a report.
+An operator will answer your call and record the details of the concern you wish to report. - If these reporting channels have been followed and you still have concerns, or if you feel that the matter is so serious that you cannot discuss it with any of the above, please contact the office of the municipal manager, tel: 022 913 6000. - Should you have exhausted these internal mechanisms or where you have substantial reason to believe that there would be a cover-up or that evidence will be destroyed or that the matter might not be handled properly, you may raise the matter in good faith with a member of the Cabinet or Executive Council in this Province.